boostorg/graph/doc/write_graphml.rst

 IN: ``dynamic_properties& dp``
-  Contains all of the vertex and edge properties that should be emitted by the graphml writer.
+  Contains all of the vertex, edge, and graph properties that should be emitted by the GraphML writer.

 IN: ``bool ordered_vertices``
   This tells whether or not the order of the vertices from vertices(g)